itopaloglu83/Nand-to-Tetris/README.md

-# Nand-to-Tetris
+# Nand to Tetris
 Project solutions for the Nand to Tetris course.

 ## Course

 The best way to understand how a computer works is to built one from scratch.
-And that is exactly what [Nand-to-Tetris course](https://www.nand2tetris.org) does.
+And that is exactly what [Nand to Tetris course](https://www.nand2tetris.org) does.

 ![Course Logo](assets/images/Logo.png)

 ## Repository

-This repository contains my Nand-to-Tetris project solutions.
+This repository contains my Nand to Tetris project solutions.

 ## References